18F/legacy-edu-pilot/playbook.md

 ### Human-Centered Design

+Government digital services are recognized as components that contribute to complex systems that make up the service a user will access.
+The single interaction a user may have with a digital product represents only a fraction of that complexity.

+Service design evaluates how components fit together and how they support user needs, choreographing these multichannel interactions by collaborating across boundaries.
+Approaching software develop with this perspective is foundational to effective software development in government.

 All software development should be centered on the needs of the software's actual end-users, the specific humans who are expected to use it.
 These may be applicants for benefits, call center workers, case workers, or any of innumerable other groups.
 In human-centered design, all work is in the service of those end-users' needs.
+These needs are accounted for by designing inclusively for permanent, temporary and situational limitations that may interfere with digital interactions.

-That work is identified and prioritized in close and regular collaboration with end-users, and is informed by (but not subservient to) any technical constraints.
+Work is identified and prioritized in close and regular collaboration with end-users, and is informed by (but not subservient to) any technical constraints.
 The technical team and end-users regularly review the work, as it is being performed, and the development work is not considered finished until those end-users agree that their needs have been met.
 Designing with and for users reduces project risks by ensuring the software is solving users' problems.

 In short, human-centered design says to do what the actual, relevant humans need, and not what their boss's boss _thinks_ that they need.